samuraifox1/my-azure-workspace/wiki/temp-note02.md

 >> Register Agent:

-Enter agent pool (press enter for default) > Org-Level-Agent-Pool Enter agent name (press enter for RSWARNKAR-PC) > my-home-windows-pc-agent Scanning for tool capabilities.
+Enter agent pool (press enter for default) > Org-Level-Agent-Pool Enter agent name (press enter for MY-PC) > my-home-windows-pc-agent Scanning for tool capabilities.
 Connecting to the server.
 Successfully added the agent